BandaruPoojitha/Employee-leave-system/README.md

 # Employee-leave-system
-create database LeaveManagementsystem and dump the script files to database dump.sql
+create database LeaveManagementsystem and dump the script files to database dump.sql.